awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 1. Choose the name of a server, and then choose **OK**\.

 You've now added a `CNAME` value for your Amazon FSx file system\.
-You can use this `CNAME` value to access your data within this AWS Managed Microsoft AD directory\.
+You can use this `CNAME` value to access your data within this Microsoft Active Directory\.